By Tucker Hughes

 This article first appeared in CSQ Magazine.

 Tucker Hughes is managing director at Hughes Marino, an award-winning commercial real estate firm with offices across the nation.
-As head of Hughes Marino’s Orange County and Los Angeles offices, Tucker specializes in tenant representation and building purchases throughout Southern California and beyond.
+As head of Hughes Marino’s Orange County and Los Angeles offices, Tucker specializes in tenant representation and building purchases.
 Tucker makes frequent media appearances to speak on the future of commercial real estate, and is also a regular columnist for Entrepreneur.com.
-Contact Tucker at 1-844-662-6635 or email@example.com.
+Contact Tucker at 1-844-662-6635 or firstname.lastname@example.org.